 Students will complete coursework in a side-by-side fashion, taking courses in both programs concurrently.
 An overlap of 11 credits between the two programs will be allowed.
 The dual doctorate program takes a minimum of five years to complete.
 View a Sample Program Plan.

-Students will complete two research projects, with the potential for the DNP scholarly project to serve as a pilot study for the PhD dissertation.
-Students would have the opportunity to complete course requirements for both the DNP and PhD in nursing degrees (55 credits) in three years, after which they would complete their proposal development, candidacy exam, proposal defense, scholarly project and final dissertation defense (5 + 18 dissertation credits).
+Students will complete a DNP project and PhD dissertation, with the potential for the DNP project to serve as a pilot study for the PhD dissertation.
+Students would have the opportunity to complete course requirements for both the DNP and PhD in nursing degrees (55 credits) in three years, after which they would complete their proposal development, candidacy exam, proposal defense, DNP project and final PhD dissertation defense (5 DNP project + 18 PhD dissertation credits).

 Application and Admission Requirements